PlatinX Reaches Self Reported Market Cap of $188.35 Million (PTX)

 PlatinX Profile

 PlatinX launched on December 5th, 2021.
 PlatinX’s total supply is 5,110,000,000 tokens.
+PlatinX’s official Twitter account is @platinxofficial and its Facebook page is accessible here.
 PlatinX’s official website is platinx.io.
-PlatinX’s official Twitter account is @platinxofficial and its Facebook page is accessible here.

 PlatinX provides services to its clientele helping them with access to crypto asset trading.
 Be it a financial institution looking to launch crypto or an institution wanting to establish an exchange or company adopting blockchain technology.